Rev. Dr. Andrea C. White, MDiv, PhD

 BIOGRAPHY

 The Rev. Dr. Andrea C. White is Associate Professor of Theology and Culture at Union Theological Seminary in the City of New York.
-She has served as Executive Director of the Society for the Study of Black Religion and chair of the Black Theology Unit for the American Academy of Religion.
-Her research specializes in womanist theology and critical theory, philosophy of religion and phenomenology.
+Her teaching and research fashion a nexus between womanist theology, black critical theory, and phenomenology.

 RECENT COURSES